awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 Prerequisites
 =============

-To use the |TWPlong|, you must have an AWS account.
-If you do not yet have an AWS account, see :ref:`pstools-appendix-sign-up` for instructions on how to sign up.
+To use the |TWPlong| or the AWS Tools for PowerShell Core, you must have an AWS account.
+If you do not yet have an AWS account, see
+:ref:`pstools-appendix-sign-up` for instructions on how to sign up.

 To use the |TWPlong|, your installed system must meet the following prerequisites:

 * Microsoft Windows XP or later

-* Windows PowerShell 2.0 or later
+* Windows PowerShell 2.0 or later (PowerShell 5.1 or later for the Tools for PowerShell Core)

 Windows 7 and Windows Server 2008 R2 come with Windows PowerShell 2.0 installed.
 Windows 8 and
 Windows Server 2012 come with Windows PowerShell 3.0 installed.
 For earlier releases of Windows,